epiecs/grilleye-max-gui/README.md

 ## Develop your own app using the api
 If you want to develop your own application you can use the openapi.yml or the postman.json file to browse and test the api.
 The postman.json contains a collection with variables where you can enter your phone-id and serial number.

-If you want to browse the api in your browser you can go to the [openapi swagger ui demo](https://petstore.swagger.io/) and enter this in the top input field: https://raw.githubusercontent.com/epiecs/grilleye-max-gui/master/openapi.yml and click explore.
+If you want to browse the api in your browser you can go to the [openapi swagger ui demo and try it online](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/epiecs/grilleye-max-gui/master/openapi.yml)

 ### Playing around
 If you want to test the api via the Swagger ui you will have to use the `CORS-PROXY server`.
 This is because the requests are blocked by [CORS](https://swagger.io/docs/open-source-tools/swagger-ui/usage/cors/).
 You wont have this issue when using Postman.